 Sixteen fisheries are defined for the stock assessment of yellowfin tuna.
-These fisheries are defined on the basis of gear type (purse seine, pole and line, and longline), purse-seine set type (sets on floating objects, unassociated schools, and dolphin-associated schools), and IATTC length-frequency sampling area or latitude.
-The yellowfin fisheries are defined in Table 2.1, and the spatial extent of each fishery is illustrated in Figure 2.1.
+These fisheries are defined on the basis of gear type (purse seine, pole and line, and longline), purse-seine set type (sets on schools associated with floating objects, unassociated schools, and dolphin-associated schools), and IATTC length-frequency sampling area or latitude.
+The yellowfin fisheries are defined in Table 2.1, and their spatial extents are shown in Figure 2.1.
 The boundaries of the length-frequency sampling areas are also shown in Figure 2.1.

 In general, fisheries are defined so that, over time, there is little change in the size composition of the catch.
-Fishery definitions for purse-seine sets on floating objects are also stratified to provide a rough distinction between sets made mostly on fish-aggregating devices (FADs) (Fisheries 1-2, 4, 13-14, and 16), and sets made on a mixture of flotsam and FADs (Fisheries 3 and 15).
+Fishery definitions for purse-seine sets on floating objects are also stratified to provide a rough distinction between sets made mostly on fish-aggregating devices (FADs) (Fisheries 1-2, 4, 13-14, and 16), and sets made on mixtures of flotsam and FADs (Fisheries 3 and 15).